 Other relevant data masking techniques include deterministic and real-time masking, which mask data based on specific values or in small batches, respectively.
 You can read more about these techniques and explore top data masking tools in this article.

-Whether done in a static, dynamic, deterministic, or real-time manner, there are a wide range of data masking techniques that can be used to effectively protect PII in your data environment.
+Whether done in a static or dynamic manner, there are a wide range of techniques that can be used to effectively protect PII in your data environment.
 These techniques include:

 Another extremely effective masking technique, encryption scrambles data values and requires a specific decryption key to unscramble.
 This technique is very secure, but can also require advanced technologies to carry out.